 As of September 2014, we went through a structural change and officially became a 501(c)3 non-profit organization.
 Under this new structure, we hope to establish a viable organization through the help of donors and sponsors alike.
 Being a 501(c)3 non-profit organization will allow us to better raise funds to attract the best talent women’s football has to offer.

-It is important to note we play in the Independent Women’s Football League (IWFL) and are among the top teams in the nation.
-Our players are deeply committed to their sport with practices starting in January, regular season running April through June, and post-season play running July through August.
+It is important to note we play in the Womens National Football Conference (WNFC) and are among the top teams in the nation.
+Our players are deeply committed to their sport with practices starting in January, regular season and post-season play running April through June.

 As part of the Seattle Majestics organization, players not only spend countless hours in practice, games, and in studying film, they also donate hundreds of hours a year to their community.
 Our organization makes appearances at local elementary schools and Boys & Girls Clubs to promote athletics for women and girls; donates time to organizations like the Special Olympics, Habitat for Humanity, and Make-A-Wish to name a few; and gives back in many other ways.